fahmi-dot/fahmi-dot/README.md

 </div>

 # About Me:
-Hai.
-Sorry, I understand and can use the Git version control system as of March 2025<br>
+<b>Hi<b/>.
+I've just understand and can use the Git version control system as of March 2025.
+So my activities here started from that day<br>
-I'm a Bachelor of Computer Science, Yogyakarta Univesity of Technology<br>
+<b>I'm<b/> a Bachelor of Computer Science, Yogyakarta Univesity of Technology<br>
-I'm a responsible person, careful, enthusiastic about learning new things, and has high curiosity to develop myself, hardworking and never give up<br>
+<b>I'm<b/> a responsible person, careful, enthusiastic about learning new things, and has high curiosity to develop myself, hardworking and never give up<br>
-I'm interested in challenging things, programming, watching movies, reading, and ONE PIECE
+<b>I'm<b/> interested in challenging things, programming, watching movies, reading, and ONE PIECE

 # Socials: